How honeybees pollinate

 After mating, the queen lays a single egg in each of the brooding cells that were built beforehand by her workers.
 She controls whether to use some of the sperm stored in her body to fertilize an egg as it passes through her vagina.
 If so, the egg develops into a female.
 Unfertilized eggs become males.
 Workers play a role in “informing” the queen as to when and to what degree her services are needed.
 It’s estimated that workers make 110,000 visits to each egg during its egg and larval stages.

 Sources vary as to how many eggs a queen lays.
-The number is somewhere between a thousand and three thousand eggs a day, and up to a million in her lifetime.
-Whew!
-Those are impressive numbers!
+The number is somewhere between 1,000 and 3,000 eggs a day, and up to a million in her lifetime!
 Fortunately for her, there are some restful times when the queen lays no eggs or fewer eggs, such as in the winter.

 Eggs hatch in three days.
 Larvae resemble pearly-white, shiny grubs curled in the shape of a “C” at the bottom of their cell.
 As they grow they stretch out length-wise and eventually fill their cell, molting (shedding skin) several times as they outgrow their skin.